Gikoskos/chessgame-cli/README.md

 add the functionality for the game to end when a king is unable to make a move without being threatened by another piece (WIP)

-fix this bug that only happens with black Pawns (WIP)
+fix this bug that only happens with black Pawns (DONE)

 <img src="http://i.imgur.com/cVGe6Sd.png" alt="step1" width = "257" height = "341"/> <img src="http://i.imgur.com/mkwlxOY.png" alt="step1" width = "257" height = "341"/>